drug-design/course/docs/chapters/peptidomimetics.md

 ### Perspectives in Peptidomimetics
 *[Peptidomimetics]: Compounds that are peptide mimetics.
 They have non-peptide structures in part or in full, and mimic the the pharmacological activity of peptides.

-There is no systematic method for transforming a peptide into a substance for drug development.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='peptidomimetics/perspectives-peptidomimetics-ce7c86ba'><i class='fa fa-play' aria-hidden='true'></i></button>There is no systematic method for transforming a peptide into a substance for drug development.
 In the past, medicinal chemists tended to embark on the process of making analogs of the peptide rather rapidly, hoping to find within a reasonable amount of time a compound with entirely different pharmacokinetic properties. {newLine}{newLine}Today since many success stories on de novo peptidomimicry have been reported, this approach has become more accepted.
 Currently, this trend encourages the development of sophisticated computerized packages allowing the enormous amount of experimental data accumulated in the course of many projects to be exploited in a global way.{newLine}{newLine} This encourages the creation of entirely new conditions for drug design and the definition of an entirely new way of considering lead discovery.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[nce]: New Chemical Entity: a compound not previously described.